Bonus sacrifice

 Other advantages

-Employers NI on a Bonus will also be 13.8% (15% – post budget value) and some employers may pass all or part of the Employer NI saving into the contribution as well.
+Employers NI on a Bonus is 15% and some employers may pass all or part of the Employer NI saving into the contribution as well.
 This means a £10,000 bonus could be uplifted to as much as £11,500 depending on how much Employer NI saving the employer is willing to give up.
 A discussion with your employer should quickly establish an outcome here.

 How Bonus Sacrifice can affect tax and other benefits